Rethinking the Characterization of Addiction as a “Relapsing Condition” (Bill White and Paula Davies Scimeca)

 The phrase “chronically relapsing” applied to SUDs misrepresents the natural course of SUDS by misapplying findings from clinical research populations and clinical experience with the most severe, complex, and chronic SUDS to the larger pool of SUDs found in the community.
 Recovery, not prolonged disability and death, is the norm for the long-term course of most substance use disorders.
 (See here for a review of more than 400 scientific studies confirming that conclusion.)
 More than 23 million Americans have achieved remission from substance use disorders, and surveys of people in recovery reveal dramatically improved health, functioning, and quality of life.
 Such findings are cause for personal, public, and professional optimism—not the pessimism conveyed by the “chronically relapsing” language.
 Recognizing that vulnerability for recurrence is a common dimension of substance use disorders marked by high severity, complexity, and chronicity does not mean that such conditions warrant hope-suffocating language.
 Such individuals can and do achieve long-term recovery without further episodes of recurrence or with only a few brief episodes of such recurrence.

 The characterization of all SUDs as “chronically relapsing,” by inadvertently portraying a SUD as a hopeless condition, is personally disempowering, serves to lower personal expectations of sustainable recovery, and fails to convey how an individual’s daily decisions and lifestyle management can lower the risk of future SUD recurrence.
-Our concern is that the christening of a SUD as “chronically relapsing” and categorizing individuals as “chronic relapsers” by medical authorities becomes, not an inherent condition of a SUD, but a self-fulfilling prophecy when embraced by professional provider and patient.
+Our concern is that the christening of a SUD as “chronically relapsing” and categorizing individuals as “chronic relapsers” by medical authorities becomes, not an inherent condition of a SUD, but a self-fulfilling prophecy when embraced by professional provider and patient this is similar to the development of psychological erectile dysfunction that is treated with drugs.
 As with many other health conditions, recovery from a SUD requires assertive and continued management, and resources to support such long-term recovery management are increasingly available.
 It is time the definitional language of “chronic relapsing disease/condition” was abandoned and replaced with language that conveyed the reality of recovery without repeated activation of addiction, and that there are personal actions that dramatically reduce the risk of recurrence.
 It is time those in recovery from addiction joined the family of other “survivors” recovering from health conditions that positively respond to assertive and ongoing recovery management.

 The “chronically relapsing” characterization of SUDs obscures the large population of individuals who achieve remission from such disorders with no experience of repeated reactivation of the disorder.
 (Sustained monitoring programs for airline pilots, physicians, and nurses often find 80%+ of them initiating and sustaining recovery from addiction without continued episodes of alcohol or drug use and its consequences.)
 The “chronically relapsing” language also obscures the high levels of social functioning and social contribution achieved by individuals in long-term recovery.
 It instead conveys, at best, the image of people in SUD recovery as inherently fragile, “white knuckling” their way through life, on the brink of resumed alcohol and drug use at every moment.
 Such a caricature may find some truth for those in the earliest days of SUD recovery, but is challenged by the majority of people who live quite comfortably in long-term SUD recovery, many achieving productive and purposeful lives of social contribution.